briandconnelly/nicheconstruct/paper/03_methods.md

 Through mutations, individuals gain adaptations to their environment, which increase reproductive fitness and allow those lineages to rise in abundance.
 More successful lineages spread to neighboring subpopulations by migration.

-In this expanded model, subpopulations additionally modify their local environment.
+In the expanded model here, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
-Several aspects of this model are illustrated in [Box 1](#box1).
 We explore how niche construction affects the evolution of cooperation; specifically, how cooperative behavior can hitchhike along with adaptations to modified environments.